mkskeller/frameworks/mp-spdz/README.md

 - A pre-processing phase which generates shared randomness between the different parties.
     This does not depend on the function to be computed and once pre-processing data is generated it can be used by many different parties until it is used up.
-    Pre-processing is VERY RESOURCE INTENSIVE. **It needs about 3GB RAM per party.**
+    Pre-processing is VERY RESOURCE INTENSIVE. **It needs about 1GB RAM per party.**
 - An online phase which uses pre-processing data to evaluate any function.
 This is quite fast.

 Once in the docker, run the pre-processing phase for, say, 3 parties by executing the following:
 ```
 $ cd MP-SPDZ
-$ ./spdz2-offline.x -p 0 -N 3 &
+$ ./spdz2-offline.x -p 0 -N 3 -m &
-$ ./spdz2-offline.x -p 1 -N 3 &
+$ ./spdz2-offline.x -p 1 -N 3 -m &
-$ ./spdz2-offline.x -p 2 -N 3
+$ ./spdz2-offline.x -p 2 -N 3 -m
 ```

 This will run for a while to generate the pre-processing data.
-After the program outputs "Inv.
-9500 out of 9600" wait a further 5 minutes.
-Then kill the process and the other spdz2-offline.x background processes.
-(If you wait longer than 5 minutes before killing them, it will generate more shared randomness, but for most applications 5 minutes worth should suffice.)
+The generated data is enough for our examples.
+If you need more, run the pre-processing without `-m`.
+This will run infinitely; you need to send SIGHUP (Ctrl-C) to stop the programs gracefully once they have generated sufficient data.

 You should be able to see the pre-processing data files in MP-SPDZ/Player-Data.